star2star/react-verto-communicator/documents/browser-info-spec.md

 # 1. Functional Description #

 The BrowserInfo component is an internationalized component with accessibility features.
-The component renders a **browserData** object which contains the browser Icon, Name of the browser, Link to download said browser, & the compatible Versions accepted.
-When the browser Link is clicked, the contents will open in a new window.
+The component renders a **browserData** object which contains the browser Icon, Name of the browser, Link to download said browser in a new window, & the compatible Versions accepted.
 The component styles can be adjusted through the **compStyle** prop.

 # 2. Visual Design #